bio-tools/biotoolsDocs/curators_guide.rst

    "User manual ", "Information on how to use the software, tailored to the end-user."
    "Release notes", "Notes about a software release or changes to the software; a change log."
    "Terms of use", "Rules that one must agree to abide by in order to use a service."
-   "Training material", "Online training material such as text on a Web page, a presentation, video, tutorial etc."
+   "Training material", "Online training material such as a tutorial, a presentation, video etc."
-   "Tutorial", "A tutorial about using the software."
    "Other", "Some other type of documentation not listed in biotoolsSchema."

 Note (documentation)